 Ahmed then embarked on the conquest of all of Christian Ethiopia.
 Well supplied with firearms from Ottoman Zeila and southern Arabia, the Muslim leader had, by 1532, overrun almost all of eastern and southern Ethiopia.

-In 1535 the Emperor Lebna Dengel appealed in desperation to the Portuguese, who were already active in the region.
-In 1542 an army of 400 well-armed musketeers arrived in Massawa (in present-day Eritrea) led by Dom Christovão da Gama, son of the famous mariner Vasco da Gama.
+In 1535 the Emperor Lebna Dengel appealed in desperation to the Portuguese, who were already active in their attempts to colonize the region.
+In 1542 an army of 400 well-armed musketeers arrived in Massawa (in present-day Eritrea) led by Dom Christovão da Gama, son of the famous mariner and colonizer Vasco da Gama.
 They met Ahmed near Lake Tana, where he quickly routed them before lopping off the young and foolhardy head of Dom Christovão.

 In 1543 the new Ethiopian emperor, Galawdewos, joined ranks with the surviving Portuguese force and met Ahmed at Wayna Daga in the west.
 This time, the Christians’ huge numbers proved too powerful and Ahmed was killed.